-You can then upload your rates for these destinations in the tariffs for Messaging services and test the routing by using the Test Dialplan.
+You can then upload your rates for these destinations in the tariffs for Messaging services and test the routing by using the SMS routing simulation.

 NOTE: To test message routing, make sure that HLR lookup is enabled on the Configuration server.